 Interest-free loans made between Canadian corporations generally do not give rise to any adverse tax consequences.
 Similarly, interest-free loans made by a non-resident shareholder to a Canadian company generally do not give rise to adverse Canadian tax consequences.
-However, in the case of interest-free loans made by a Canadian company to a related non-resident that remain outstanding for more than a year, interest income will be imputed to the Canadian company, subject to certain exceptions.
-Further, such a loan to a non-resident shareholder will be treated as a dividend to the non-resident shareholder and will be subject to withholding tax if outstanding for more than one full taxation year.
-The non-resident shareholder may claim a refund of the withholding tax paid when the interest-free loan is repaid, provided the repayment is not part of a series of loans or other transactions and repayments.
+However, in the case of interest-free loans made by a Canadian company to a related non-resident that remain outstanding for more than 1 year, interest income will be imputed to the Canadian company, subject to certain exceptions.
+Further, such a loan to a non-resident shareholder is treated as a dividend to the non-resident shareholder and subject to WHT if outstanding for more than 1 full taxation year.
+The non-resident shareholder may be permitted to claim a refund of the WHT paid when the interest-free loan is repaid, provided the repayment is not part of a series of loans or other transactions and repayments.

 Withholding tax on debt and methods to reduce or eliminate it

-Interest paid by a Canadian resident corporation to a non-arm’s length non-resident lender is subject to withholding tax.the domestic rate of withholding is 25 percent.
-However, the rate is generally reduced under Canada’s tax treaties to 15 percent or, in some cases, 10 percent.
-Under the Canada-US tax treaty, the rate could be 0 percent if the recipient qualifies for treaty benefits.
+Interest paid by a Canadian resident corporation to a non-arm’s length non-resident lender is subject to WHT.
+The domestic rate of withholding is 25 percent.
+However, the rate is generally reduced under Canada’s tax treaties to 10 or 15 percent.
+Under the Canada-US tax treaty, the rate could be reduced to 0 percent if the recipient qualifies for treaty benefits.

-Withholding tax does not apply where the non-resident lender has a fixed place of business in Canada, in which case the lender would be subject to normal Canadian income tax.
-Withholding tax also does not apply to an arm’s length, non-resident lender.
+WHT does not apply to non-participating interest paid to an arm’s length, non-resident lender.
+WHT also generally does not apply where the non-resident lender receives the interest in connection with a fixed place of business in Canada, in which case the lender would be subject to normal Canadian income tax.

-Because Canadian withholding taxes apply only at the time of payment, such taxes can be deferred to the extent that interest is not actually paid.
-However, interest that is accrued by a Canadian-resident taxpayer and owed to a non-arm’s length, non-resident will be disallowed as a deduction to the Canadian-resident corporation if payment is not made within 2 years from the end of the taxation year in which the interest accrued.
+Because Canadian WHT applies only at the time of payment or crediting, WHT can be deferred to the extent that interest is not actually paid or credited.
+However, interest that is accrued by a Canadian-resident taxpayer and owed to a non-arm’s length, non-resident is not deductible by the Canadian-resident corporation if payment is not made within 2 years from the end of the taxation year in which the interest accrued.

 Checklist for debt funding

-- The use of bank debt may be advantageous for several reasons: no thin capitalization rules, no transfer pricing problems on the interest rate, and no withholding tax on interest payments.
+- The use of bank debt may be advantageous for several reasons: no thin capitalization rules, no transfer pricing problems on the interest rate, and no WHT on interest payments.

 - If the debt is funded from a related party, consider whether the 1.5:1 debt-to equity thin capitalization restrictions apply.
-Withholding tax may apply on the interest paid.
+WHT may apply on the interest paid.

-- Consider whether the level of profits would enable tax relief for interest payments to be effective.
+- Consider whether the level of profits will enable tax relief for interest payments to be effective.

-- Consider whether interest-free loans would have interest imputed if loans from a Canadian corporation to a non-resident are outstanding for more than one year.
+- Consider whether interest-free loans would have interest imputed if loans from a Canadian corporation to a non-resident are outstanding for more than 1 year.